Perceptual Generative Autoencoders: Experiments

-The training process of PGAs is stable in general, given the non-adversarial losses.
-However, stability issues can occur when batch normalization \cite{ioffe2015batch} is introduced, since both the encoder and decoder are fed with multiple batches drawn from different distributions.
-At convergence, different input distributions to the generator (e.g., $\mathcal{H}$ and $\mathcal{N}\left(\mathbf{0},\mathbf{I}\right)$) are expected to result in similar distributions of the internal representations, which, intriguingly, can be imposed to some degree by batch normalization.
+It is worth noting that stability issues can occur when batch normalization \cite{ioffe2015batch} is introduced, since both the encoder and decoder are fed with multiple batches drawn from different distributions.
+At convergence, different input distributions to the decoder (e.g., $\mathcal{H}$ and $\mathcal{N}\left(\mathbf{0},\mathbf{I}\right)$) are expected to result in similar distributions of the internal representations, which, intriguingly, can be imposed to some degree by batch normalization.
 Therefore, it is observed that when batch normalization does not cause stability issues, it can substantially accelerate convergence and lead to slightly better generative performance.
-Furthermore, we observe that LPGAs tend to be more stable than VPGAs in the presence of batch normalization.
+Furthermore, we observe that LPGA tends to be more stable than VPGA in the presence of batch normalization.